stephenjude/simple-query-filter/README.md

 }
 ```
 ### Search a model based on a request: /posts?column_name=search_string:
-The `scout()` method is usedto perform a full search on the model.
+The `scout()` method is used to perform a full search on the model.
 The result for this method includes any row that meets the search criteria.
 ```php

 class PostController extends Controller